History

 ASSOCIATION HISTORY

-In 1976 when the Harborfields Public Library moved into the former Broadway School building, space was allotted to the GCHA for its headquarters.
-Today the Association’s Russell B. Brush Research Center includes hundreds of photographs, documents, written histories and genealogical information relating to Greenlawn and Centerport.
-The Center is open to the public during office hours or by appointment.
+Today, the Association’s Russell B. Brush Research Center includes hundreds of photographs, documents, written histories, and genealogical information relating to Greenlawn and Centerport.
+The Center is open to the public during office hours (10 AM - 1 PM on weekdays) or by appointment in the Harborfields Public Library next to the bookstore.

 In 1989, the Association purchased the Suydam Homestead, located at the corner of Route 25A and Centerport Road.
-This c1730 house was occupied by members of the Suydam family from the late 18th century until 1957.
-Over the last 15 years the Historical Association has stabilized the house, repaired the West Wing and converted it into a gallery that now displays the many historical artifacts discovered on the site.
-Another feature added to the property is a non-historic barn built in 1991 to house and display the Association's vast collection of furniture, farm tools, wagons, clothing and household objects, most donated by local Greenlawn and Centerport families.
+This c.
+1730 house was occupied by members of the Suydam family from the late 18th century until 1957.
+Over the last 15 years the Historical Association has stabilized the house, repaired the West Wing, and converted it into a gallery that displayed the many historical artifacts discovered on the site.
+Another feature added to the property is a non-historic barn built in 1991 to house, and display, the Association's vast collection of furniture, farm tools, wagons, clothing, and household objects, most donated by local Greenlawn and Centerport families.

 Click here to learn more about the Suydam Homestead.

-In 2002, the Association received the John Gardiner Farm, located at the corner of Park Ave.and Little Plains Road.
-This c1750 house was occupied by the last generation to live in the house, Alice (1896-1985), Zella (1898-1905), and the twins Harold (1902-1982) and Herbert (1902-2002).
+In 2002, the Association obtained the John Gardiner Farm, located at the corner of Park Ave. and Little Plains Road.
+This c.
+1750 house was occupied by the last generation to live in the house, Alice (1896-1985), Zella (1898-1905), and the twins Harold (1902-1982) and Herbert (1902-2002).
 Herbert and Harold were born in the farmhouse.
-They lived here their entire lives with their sister Alice and never married, and never lived anywhere else.
-Herbert Gardiner, the last family member to live here, bequeathed the property to the Greenlawn-Centerport Historical Association.
+They lived there their entire lives with their sister Alice.
+They never married and never lived anywhere else.
+In 2003, Herbert Gardiner, the last family member to live here, bequeathed the property to the Greenlawn-Centerport Historical Association.
 It was his wish to name it in memory of his father John.
 The farm, which is on the National Register of Historic Places, is being maintained as a museum complex with a working farm to highlight early farm life in the community.

 Click here to learn more about the John Gardiner Farm.